 Some parking signs are also painted directly onto the street to A) drive the point home, and B) clearly mark the area where parking is (not) permitted.
 Important: All road markings must be approved by the authorities!
 Individuals may not impose stopping or parking restrictions without obtaining the necessary permissions first.

-And speaking of imposed restrictions: All drivers in Germany are prohibited from parking in the following areas according to § 12 of the Road Traffic Act (StVO):
+All drivers in Germany are prohibited from parking in the following areas according to § 12 of the Road Traffic Act (StVO):

 - On highways and bicycle lanes